microchip-pic-avr-examples/pic18f47q10-cnano-tmr0-16bit-sleep-int-mcc/README.md

 ## 2. Demo

-In this demo, it is represented how the TMR0 intterupt is working when the microcontroller is in the sleep mode.
-The on-board LED toggles once in 10 seconds in order to show how the timer interrupt wakes up the microcontroller.
+This demo shows how the TMR0 interrupt works when the MCU is in Sleep mode.
+The on-board LED toggles every 10 seconds when the timer interrupt wakes up the MCU.

 <br><img src="images/TMR0_16bit_sleep_int.gif" width="600">

-A snapshot of the signal for the LED is presented in the below picture from the logic analyzer software.
+The LED signal is shown in the logic analyzer software picture below.

 <br><img src="images/logic-analyzer.png">

 ## 3. Summary

-This project is an illustration for a basic use case based around TMR0 interrupt.
+This project provides an example of a basic use case based on TMR0 interrupt.

 ##  How to Program the Curiosity Nano board